doombubbles/bg3-mods/Wiki/Barbarian---Fury.md

 ### Single-Minded Fury

-When you make an offhand attack while Raging, you can add your Ability Score Modifier to the damage of the attack.
+When you make an offhand attack, you can add your Ability Score Modifier to the damage of the attack.

 *Does not stack with Two Weapon Fighting if obtained from another source*

 ## Level 6

-### Fury Attacks: 3 Known
+### Fury Attacks: 4 Known
-- Choose 2 additional [Fury Attacks](#fury-attacks) to know
+- Choose 2 additional [Fury Attack](#fury-attacks) to know

 <img src="https://bg3.wiki/w/images/e/e5/Mindless_Rage_Icon.webp" height="40" align="left" alt="" />